Temple tax: New Testament

-Although the word "temple" does not appear in this text, the KJV translates it to "Tribute", but it is certainly "the Tax inaugurated by God in the wilderness" in Exodus 30:11–16.
-In the NET translation the same Greek word (δίδραχμα, didrachma) is translated first as "Temple Tax" and second as "Double-Drachma" to strongly infer its meaning.
+Although the word "temple" does not appear in this text, the King James Version translates it to "tribute", but it is certainly "the tax inaugurated by God in the wilderness" in Exodus 30:11–16.
+In the New English Translation the same Greek word (δίδραχμα, didrachma) is translated first as "temple tax" and second as "double-drachma" to strongly infer its meaning.

 After the destruction of the Temple

 The first Roman attempt to halt payments of the tax was made long before The Jewish War on account of customs controls.
 The Senate had forbidden the export of gold and silver, but the Jews of Italy continued to pay the Temple tax.
 In 62 BCE L. Valerius Flaccus, governor of the province of Asia, issued an edict forbidding the Jews of his province from sending the tax to Jerusalem.
-After the destruction of the Temple in Jerusalem in 70 AD, a new Roman tax was imposed on the Jews, the Fiscus Judaicus, which was diverted into imperial coffers.
+After the destruction of the Temple in Jerusalem in 70, a new Roman tax was imposed on the Jews, the Fiscus Judaicus, which was diverted into imperial coffers.